Fast Facts for Parents

 What are the admissions requirements?

-St. Joseph's College is a selective institution.
+St. Joseph's University is a selective institution.
 Applicants are evaluated on an individual basis.
-The College enrolls students that are academically talented and diverse.
+The University enrolls students that are academically talented and diverse.
 Successful admissions candidates typically have:

 - A high school diploma or its equivalent.

 - Solid grades in a strong college preparatory curriculum.

 - Standardized test scores that demonstrate the promise of success in college-level courses.
-Note: SJC Long Island has gone test optional.
+Note: Long Island campus has gone test optional.